 To continue you will:

-– Complete the application and submit application fee
+– Complete the application and submit the application fee*

 – Complete the PSIS Parent/Guardian Statement